logjperry/CBAS/README.md

 </p>

-* A timelapse gif of CBAS in action.
+* A timelapse gif of CBAS in action (may be slow to load).
 CBAS is capable of inferring with both DLC and DEG models at the same time!
 <p align="center">
     <img src="./cbas_headless/assets/realtime.gif" alt="CBAS in action" style="width: 500px; height: auto;">
 </p>